 This book is again available as a PDF.
 There is also an extremely inexpensive print-on-demand book available from Amazon, and a hardback too.

-NEW!
 If you want to self-study logic, or are looking for supplementary reading before or during a university course, how do you find your way around the very large literature old and new?
 Beginning Mathematical Logic (2022) provides a study guide, giving introductory overviews of the core topics and then recommending the best books for studying these topics enjoyably and effectively.